EMIC - cost-efficient emergency intervention for collision mitigation

 Update 1.0 (June 2011)

-The final system specification and architecture for the two planned demonstrator vehicles are defined and described in the deliverable "System architecture and updated specifications".
+The final system specification and architecture for the two planned demonstrator vehicles were defined and described in the deliverable "System architecture and updated specifications".

-The two vehicles, a VW Golf and a VW Passat are delivered now.
-Both vehicles are in the workshop for equipment with the required components.
+The two vehicles, a VW Golf and a VW Passat were delivered.
+Both vehicles were in the workshop for equipment with the required components.
 The development of the functions, namely the collision mitigation system with a focus on cost-efficient sensors and algorithm approach, and the driver model has started.

-Together with the respective sub-project the IWI strategies for each demonstrator are defined in a written paper.
+Together with the respective sub-project the IWI strategies for each demonstrator were defined in a written paper.
 Also, the preparation of the test plan and the definition of the test scenarios has started.

 Co-funded and supported